-Some USB flash drives are notorious for having problems with corrupted master boot records.
-If your system refuses to boot from the flash memory stick, the mbr may be at fault.
-To fix this, you can use the mbr package to install a new master boot record.
+Do you need to Install a new (MBR) Master Boot Record?
+Some USB flash drives are notorious for having problems with corrupted Master Boot Records.
+If your system suddenly refuses to boot from the flash drive, the MBR may be at fault.
+To fix this, you can use the Linux mbr package included with most Debian and Ubuntu based distributions to install a new master boot record.
 Credit goes to BHSPitMonkey for pointing out this fix.
-The troubled drive he encountered was a Kingston Data Traveler 2GB unit.
+The troubled drive he encountered was a Kingston Data Traveler.

-This tutorial was written from a Ubuntu Linux operating environment.
-Other Linux environments may work as well.
+The following instructions were written from a Ubuntu Linux operating environment.
+Similar systems may or may not work as well.

-We will be installing the mbr package and then use it to create the new mbr on the USB flash drive
+First we add the Debian Linux mbr package.
+Then we use it to create the new MBR on the USB flash drive.

 - Open a terminal ctrl+alt+t and type sudo su

 - Then, type fdisk -l to find out which device is your flash drive